mariodmpereira/mariodmpereira.github.io/README.md

 # README

-Static page was made with [Jekyll](https://jekyllrb.com/), [Just the Docs](https://just-the-docs.github.io/just-the-docs/) and [GitHub Pages](https://pages.github.com/) and it serves as a repository for my personal development documentation.
+Static page made with [Jekyll](https://jekyllrb.com/), [Just the Docs theme](https://just-the-docs.github.io/just-the-docs/) and [GitHub Pages](https://pages.github.com/) that serves as a repository for my development documentation.

-More information can be found at https://mariodmpereira.github.io/.
+More information can be found at [mariodmpereira.github.io](https://mariodmpereira.github.io/).